cheeseluk/Auto-Overclocker-AMD-GPU-/README.md

 50 trials of the Optuna sampler searching the clock/voltage space (note that the 0th trial is a default configuration/baseline run).
-The gif shows every trial's avg/min FPS (faint dots), a red step-line tracking the best-so-far trial by composite score, and red X's marking trials that crashed the system before producing a benchmark. <!-- TODO: this sentence was cut off in the draft -- finish or delete: "The overclock" -->
+The gif shows every trial's avg/min FPS (faint dots), a red step-line tracking the best-so-far trial by composite score, and red X's marking trials that crashed the system before producing a benchmark.
+The best overclocking parameters so far are shown at the bottom of the gif.
+Note that mem timing corresponds to the memory timing of the VRAM with 1 indicating fast timing and 0 indicating default timing.

 ---